sahthevandal/CSAwesome/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

 In the last unit, we learned about using arrays to hold collections of related data.
 However arrays are not very flexible.
-Most notably, the size of an array is established at the time of creation and cannot be changed.
+Most notably, the size of an array is set at the time of creation and cannot be changed.

 What if you don't know how big the collection of data will be?
 What if you want to both add and remove items from a collection?
 For example, if you wanted to represent a shopping list, you might add to the list throughout the week and remove things from the list while you are shopping.
 You probably would not know how many items will be on the list at the beginning of the week.
+Thus arrays are not a very convenient way to represent a shopping list.

-For cases like this, Java has a class called ``ArrayList`` which is a re-sizable list.
+For cases like this, Java provides a wide variety of class collectively referred to as “collections” classes.
+In the AP curriculum we will cover one called ``ArrayList`` which is a re-sizable list.
 It is called ``ArrayList`` because it stores the items that have been added to it in an underlying array.
 But it also takes care of keeping track of how many items have been added to the array and it will create a new bigger array under the covers when needed to hold more items.

 You can use ``ArrayList`` instead of arrays whenever you don't know the size of the array you need or you know that you will add and remove items and may need